-I've spent most of my career cooking in some of the best restaurants in Chicago.
+I've spent my career cooking in some of the best restaurants in Chicago.
 I've always valued my knives, but it wasn't until I started learning how to sharpen them that I truly began to understand the nuances and beauty of high quality kitchen knives.

 A knife can affect every aspect of your work in a kitchen, so it's importance can't be overstated.
 A sharp knife can take the drudgery out of prep work, affect how your food tastes, and how long it lasts.

 I value knife performance over everything.
-However, one lesson I've always imparted to my students is: No matter what job your knife is doing, it must look cool while doing it!
+However, one lesson I've always imparted to my students is: no matter what job your knife is doing, it must look cool while doing it!